-In the following content, I have listed out 20+ best types of chili peppers that can easily be found in the United States.
-After reading it, I am sure you will find the next go-to peppers for your recipes.
+I’m going to list the best types of chili peppers that can easily be found in the United States.
+With this information at your fingertips, you will find the next go-to peppers for your recipes.
 Let’s get straight into it!

 Chili Peppers – An Extreme Culinary Experience